dailybruin/the-stack/_posts/2020-02-06-professor-demographics.md

 Brantly Fulton grew up in Pontiac, Michigan, an underprivileged community outside Detroit.

-Fulton went on to graduate with a degree in Chemistry from Morehouse College and joined UCLA as a lecturer of Chemistry in 2018.
+Fulton went on to graduate with a degree in chemistry from Morehouse College and joined UCLA as a lecturer of chemistry in 2019.

-Still, he said his path was difficult — there was nobody for him to look up to.
+Still, he said his path was difficult – he didn’t have any role models.

 “I didn't have professors that lived in my neighborhood,” he said.
 “You don't have a symbol of that person who looks like you represent you.”

 Fulton said African American students have told him they feel more comfortable coming to his lectures, coming to his office hours and paying attention in class because they can identify with him.

-Fulton said although there is great diversity among undergraduate and graduate students, there is diversity among faculty is very little, adding he thinks institutions should do better seeking out talented individuals from underrepresented backgrounds.
+Fulton said although there is great diversity among undergraduate and graduate students, there is very little among faculty, adding he thinks institutions have to do better jobs seeking out talented individuals from underrepresented backgrounds.
 Since 2010, there has never been more than two fully employed African American faculty in Fulton’s department.

 “Because it is so competitive to get into academia, it allows for institutions to sit back and just allow for applicants to apply,” he said.
 “Institutions need to be more proactive and attend minority based conferences and go out into these communities to kind of seek out the talents.”

-UCLA founded the Office of Equity, Diversity and Inclusion in 2015 in response to the Moreno Report — an internal investigation which found the university’s response to incidents of bias and discrimination as “inadequate.”

-The Office of EDI has since implemented measures to improve faculty diversity, including the creation of BruinX, a campus think tank which aims to apply data analytics toward diversity-related issues.

-The Stack took a look into faculty hiring patterns based on race over the past 10 years, starting from the 2010-2011 through the 2018-2019 academic year, using data provided by the BruinX office.
+The Stack took a look into faculty hiring patterns based on race and gender over the past 10 years, starting from the 2010-2011 through the 2018-2019 academic year.

 <div id='holder'>
     <div id='school_wrap'>